amirhanov/backgroundVideo/README.md

 Hello everyone ✌️

-Create background video for the application.
-Consider two options: first - native with the AVPlayer and AVFoundation and second - with Cocoa Pods (SwiftVideoBackground).
+Create a beautiful video background for your application.
+There are two methods in this project to achieve this goal.
+The first - natively with the help of player frameworks AVPlayer and AVFoundation.
+The second - with the help of the dependency manager Cocoa Pods.

 If you like the project, do not forget to put star and follow me on GitHub: